Photo of College Hall Bell Tower

 From first‑generation scholars to global changemakers, the Class of 2026 cross Prudential Center stage

-Montclair State University is celebrating its Spring Commencement on May 11 and May 12 at Prudential Center in Newark, honoring 4,251 graduates whose achievements reflect perseverance, impact and a shared commitment to their communities.
+Montclair State University celebrated its Spring Commencement on May 11 and May 12 at Prudential Center in Newark, honoring 4,251 graduates whose achievements reflect perseverance, impact and a shared commitment to their communities.

-Student Government Association President Leila Jones echoed that challenge, reminding classmates they are not defined by a single moment.
-“We’re shaped by the experiences that push us to grow,” she said.
+Student Government Association President Leila Jones echoed that challenge, reminding classmates they are more than any single moment.

 Turning challenges into purpose